-Community Impact Fund Giving to the Community Impact Fund is a way to support needs and opportunities in the Quad Cities region as they arise.
-You can give \$5 or \$5 million this is where we all join together to make a bigger difference than any one of us can on our own.
-Designated endowment funds Designated endowment funds are a way to support your favorite charities forever.
+Community Impact Fund The impact fund is a way to support needs and opportunities in the Quad Cities region as they arise.
+You can give \$5 or \$5 million-this is where we all join together to make a bigger difference than any one of us can on our own.
+Designated Endowment Funds Designated endowment funds are a way to support your favorite charities forever.

-3 Endowed field of interest funds Field of interest funds are a way to support your favorite causes, like the arts or the environment.
-Donor advised funds Donor advised funds are a way to make tax-deductible gifts now, then grant to nonprofits on your timetable.
-Nonprofit endowment and reserve funds Nonprofits can both build permanent, reliable financial support and house expendable assets like nonprofit reserve funds.
-Endowed scholarship funds Endowed scholarship funds are a way to make education accessible to students.
+Endowed Field of Interest Funds Field of interest funds are a way to support your favorite causes, like the arts or the environment.
+Donor Advised Funds Donor advised funds are a way to make taxdeductible gifts now, and grants to nonprofits, on your timetable.
+Nonprofit Endowment Funds Nonprofit endowment funds are a way to build permanent, reliable financial support for specific nonprofits.
+Endowed Scholarship Funds Endowed scholarship funds are a way to make education accessible to students.

-Geographic Affiliate and Community funds
+Geographic Affiliate Funds

-We work with the region's communities and counties to establish gifts and funds that keep philanthropic dollars local.
+We work with regional communities to establish community funds that keep philanthropic dollars local.

-Disaster funds
+Disaster Funds

-6

 In times of disaster and trial, our community rallies together through the Quad Cities Disaster Recovery Fund to help our neighbors in need.

+G GOAD CITIES COMMONT!
+I CONDATIO

 Savor the beauty

 If there was a story to be told, John Willard was there.

 For decades, as local residents sipped their early morning coffee and flipped through the daily news in the Quad-City Times, there he was-with his welcoming smile and warm eyes.
 He always had something to say.
-A few years ago, John spent the morning with us in our office on Middle Road in Bettendorf.
+A few years ago, John spent the morning with us in our office lobby on Middle Road in Bettendorf.
 He told us that he had just come from his regular walk through VanderVeer Park.
-"We always savor the beauty," he said.
+"We always savor the beauty," he told us.
 Savoring the beauty was something John and his wife Carol did throughout their life.
-They also spread goodness throughout the Quad Cities-in the stories John told while he and Carol were alive and now, through a generous estate gift of about \$3 million placed in the trusted hands of the Quad Cities Community Foundation.
-"It's clear that John and Carol had a heart for their community," says Sue Hafkemeyer, president and CEO.
-"They weren't sure where or how to leave their legacy, but they knew they wanted to be generous."
+They also spread goodness throughout the Quad Cities-in the stories John told while he and Carol were alive, and now, through a generous estate gift of about \$3 million placed in the trusting hands of the Quad Cities Community Foundation.
+"John and Carol had a heart for their community," Sherry Ristau, president and CEO, recalls.
+"They weren't sure where or how to leave their legacy, but knew they wanted to be generous."